xylomorph/mannosas/README.md

 Some of the instructions correspond to *technical decisions*, which presuppose some features of the used annotation software:

-+ For the annotation of implicit claims, the annotator should be provided with pseudo-labels that can be used to annotate relations between the implicit claim and other argumentative components (see XXX {#sec-faq-nine}).
++ For the annotation of implicit claims, the annotator should be provided with pseudo-labels that can be used to annotate relations between the implicit claim and other argumentative components (see [Section 7.1.5](https://sebastiancacean.de/mannosas/ch07.html#sec-implicit-claims)).
-+ For scattered argumentative components (see XXX , faq 7.3.2) it is assumed that annotators can use annotation labels as proper names for argumentative components.
++ For scattered argumentative components (see [Section 5.1.1](https://sebastiancacean.de/mannosas/ch05.html#scattered-argumentative-components) and [Section 7.3.2](https://sebastiancacean.de/mannosas/ch07.html#sec-faq-nine)) it is assumed that annotators can use annotation labels as proper names for argumentative components.
 In this way, annotators do not have to use an equivalence relation to indicate that different text segments represent the same argumentative component.
-If the annotation software does not support such labels, you might have to allow for the annotation of an additional relation expressing *equivalence*.
+If the annotation software does not support such labels, you might have to allow for the annotation of an additional relation expressing something like *equivalence* or *repetition*.

 <h2 id="background">📑 Background</h2>